-The tank was developed and then manufactured in Lincolnshire.
+The tank was developed and then manufactured here in Lincolnshire.

 In 1905, Richard Hornsby & Sons of Grantham invented a vehicle capable of driving across rough and muddy terrain.
 It was an oil-driven tractor equipped with the world’s first caterpillar track.

-Realising its potential, the company contacted the British Army, who were impressed by what they saw but didn’t purchase any.
+Realising its potential, the company contacted the British Army, who were impressed by what they saw.
+However, they did not purchase any.

-Unfortunately for Richard Hornsby & Sons, their innovative caterpillar-wheeled tractor was not a commercial success, and they sold its patent to The Holt Manufacturing Company of California (now known as the Caterpillar Tractor Company) who started mass-production of the vehicle.
+Unfortunately for Richard Hornsby & Sons, their innovative caterpillar-wheeled tractor was not a commercial success.
+They sold its patent to The Holt Manufacturing Company of California (now known as the Caterpillar Tractor Company) who started mass-production of the vehicle.

 Ironically, the British Army bought some of these American-manufactured machines, now called Holt Tractors, to tow heavy artillery at the beginning of WW1.

-By chance, in December 1914, a high-ranking British Army officer, Lieutenant-Colonel Ernest Swinton, saw a Holt Tractor in action and wondered if it could be modified to become an armoured attack vehicle which could negotiate the mud of the battlefields.
+By chance, in December 1914, a high-ranking British Army officer, Lieutenant-Colonel Ernest Swinton, saw a Holt Tractor in action.
+He wondered if it could be modified to become an armoured attack vehicle which could negotiate the mud of the battlefields.